Frequently Asked questions

 However, participation does not count towards any academic credits or qualifications.

 Yes!
-Candidates who complete all aspects of the course successfully will be awarded a Certificate of Completion signed by the Course Leaders.
+Candidates who pass all aspects of the course successfully will be awarded a Certificate of Completion signed by the Course Leaders.

 Find out more about our Certification Policy and assessment criteria here.